onflow/kitty-items/README.md

 git clone git@github.com:onflow/kitty-items.git
 ```

-### 3. Install Dependencies & Configure Projects
+### 3. Configure Projects

-Each project has seperate dependencies that will need to be installed. <br/>
-You can install them by running `npm install` inside `kitty-items-js` and also inside `kitty-items-web`.

-Once you have finished installing, you'll need to follow the setup instructions in the `README.md` files inside each folder.
+Follow the setup instructions in the `README.md` files inside each folder to set up each project.

 ### 4. Deploy the Contracts